Tracy’s body got her lots of attention. She could’ve monetized it, big-time. So what did she do? Nothing.

 Appreciate your fans.

 Anyone who likes, shares, or comments is helping you.
 Straight up, they are.
-They’re helping you build the buzz and numbers that impress.
+Even if they’re doing it as haters, or in a way you don’t like.
+They’re still helping you build the buzz and numbers that impress.
 They get you noticed, discovered, and hooked up.

 You could argue that ‘anyone would feel blessed to have 1.5M fans’, but if you study Ash’s early years, you’ll see she felt blessed to have 100, 10, or even a single fan.
 Appreciation is an attitude you cultivate early, then life delivers more and more to you.
 Just try it.

 Figure out ways to encourage, thank, and reward as many fans as you can.
 Figure out how to reply or like all their comments.
+Get an intern to handle your comments.
 Set aside a chunk of time in your day or week to sit down, focus, and interact with your fans.
 It’s an hour or two out of your life, and every smiley or like you give sends a huge message.

 Appreciate your team.

-If you work with a photog you enjoy, give ’em a shoutout on insta.
+If you work with a photog you enjoy, give them a shoutout on insta.
 Refer another model to them.
-If you have a web designer or media manager you love, give ’em some time in the spotlight.
-Take a selfie with ’em.
+If you have a web designer or media manager you love, give them some time in the spotlight.
+Take a selfie with them.

 Anything to show love.
 Try making a post or a page dedicated to fam or friends who encourage you, share a personal story and tag them.
 Many people never get mentioned anywhere for anything, and when you do stuff like this, they brag about you, show you off, and it all comes back to you somehow.

 Collect any positive comments or testimonials on their behalf, and share them with your team.
-Life’s an intense ride, and no one does it completely alone, so thank them for being there.
+Life’s an intense ride, and no one does it completely alone, so thank your team for being there.
 It’s easy, start small, but take action.
 Actions speak louder than words.
 Karma wins.
 Always.

 Please understand there’s a lot in life to appreciate, and it may not be exactly what we want, but it’s a start.
 Money doesn’t flow to people who can’t appreciate what they have.
 This may sound like hippie-bullshit, but I highly, highly recommend you TRY it.
 Commit to it for a while.
 Be consistent, and adjust yourself to an attitude of appreciation.